jaredpmurphy/CMPT201A2/README.md

-Group 03 Jared Murphy and Georgina
+Group 03 Jared Murphy and Georgina Sanche

 Game: Escape from the Haunted Manor
 Collect enough coins, and the door in the bottom right will open for you to escape.